 Tax refund scam

-Everyone likes getting money from the government.
+We all know how important tax season is.
 That’s what phishing scammers are counting on when they send you phony IRS refund emails.
-You should always be careful when an email informs you that you’ve received a windfall of cash, and be especially dubious of emails that were supposedly sent by the IRS since this government agency only contacts taxpayers via snail mail.
+Be careful when an email informs you that you’ve received a windfall of cash and be especially dubious of emails that the IRS supposedly sent since this government agency only contacts taxpayers via snail mail.
 Tax refund phishing scams can do serious harm since they usually ask for your social security number as well as your bank account information.

 Phishing at work

 You need to be wary of phishing when you’re using your work email as well.
-One popular phishing scam involves emails that are designed to look like they were sent by someone in the C-suite of your company.
+One popular phishing scam involves emails designed to look like someone in the C-suite of your company sent them.
 They ask workers to wire funds to supposed clients, but this cash actually goes to scammers.
 Use the tips we listed above to spot these phony emails.

 What happens if you click a link in a phishing email?

 Never click links in suspicious emails.
-If you do click a link in an email you suspect was sent by a phishing scammer, however, you will be taken to a web page with a form where you can enter sensitive data such as your social security number, credit card information, or login credentials.
+If you click a link you suspect a phishing scammer sent, the link will take you to a web page with a form where you can enter sensitive data such as your Social Security number, credit card information, or login credentials.
 Do not enter any data on this page.

 What do you do if you suspect you’ve been phished?

-If you accidentally enter data in a webpage linked to a suspicious email, disconnect your device from the internet.
-Next, perform a full malware scan on your device.
-Once the scan is complete, backup all of your files, and change your passwords.
+If you accidentally enter data in a webpage linked to a suspicious email, perform a full malware scan on your device.
+Once the scan is complete, backup all of your files and change your passwords.
 Even if you only provided a phishing scammer with the data from one account, you may have also opened the door to other personal data, so it’s important to change all the passwords you use online in the wake of a suspected phishing attack.